Emmit McHenry

 Emmit McHenry (born July 12, 1943) is an American entrepreneur, engineer, and technology pioneer known for his contributions to the internet.
-He founded Network Solutions, Inc. in 1979, which became the first company to register domain names, playing a crucial role in the development of the domain name system (DNS), making the internet more user-friendly.
+He founded Network Solutions, Inc. in 1979, which became the first company to register domain names, playing a crucial role in the development of the domain name system (DNS), and the TCP/IP Internet Protocol, making the internet more stable and user-friendly.

 Early life and education

 Emmit McHenry was born in Forrest City, Arkansas, and raised in Tulsa, Oklahoma, in the historic Greenwood District, which was widely known as "Black Wall Street", a hub of Black entrepreneurship before the 1921 Tulsa Race Massacre.
-McHenry attended Stewart Elementary, Carver Middle School, and Booker T. Washington High School.
-He went on to earn a Bachelor of Science in communications from the University of Denver in 1966 and later completed a Master of Science at Northwestern University in 1979.
+McHenry attended Carver Middle School, and Booker T. Washington High School.
+He went on to earn a Bachelor of Science in communications from the University of Denver in 1966 and later completed a Master's Degree in Communications and Industrial Engineering and completed all but the dissertation for the Ph.D program Northwestern University in 1975.